 If on any particular indicator – in this case on the IL(R)E – countries rank "logically", i.e. countries with different level of economic development (say, countries with GDP per capita above and below a certain value, in this study – 35 thou.
 Int. dollars), are arranged in separate groups, this means that comparisons on this indicator should be carried out within groups: developed countries should be compared with each other and developing countries with each other.
 But if the countries rank stochastically, i.e. countries with different level of economic development are arranged mixed, it means that the comparison of any pair of countries with one another is permissible.

-Although in developed countries, IL(R)E, as a rule, does not exceed a certain level, the ranking of 95 countries is, in fact, of the stochastic nature: both economically developed and developing countries are located on either side of the relative center.
-Therefore, this is incorrect to suppose that successful economic development is assured if the government intervention in the economy is above or below a certain level.
-Singapore and the United Arab Emirates, located on the right pole, France that occupies the left-wing position, Malta and Netherlands, that are placed close to the relative center, are the countries successful both in the economic development, and in improving of public welfare.
+In 2015 in all countries with GDP per capita above 35 thou.
+Int. dollars (except France), the government intervention in economy was below a certain level (IL(R)E ≤ 0,324).
+Nevertheless, the ranking of countries on IL(R)E is, in fact, of the stochastic nature: both economically developed and developing countries are located on either side of the relative center.
+Therefore, this is incorrect to suppose that successful economic development is assured if the government intervention in economy is above or below a certain level.
+Singapore and the United Arab Emirates, located on the right pole, France that occupies the leftmost position, Finland and Japan, that are placed close to the relative center, are the countries successful both in the economic development, and in improving of public welfare.
 That is to say, some countries attain better socio-economic results due to the rightness of their economy, others through the leftness.

-Collation of Indices of Leftness (Rightness) of 95 economies with a cumulative GDP growth achieved by them over the last 5 years shows that a single value of the IL(R)E, which could be considered optimal for all countries, does not exist.
-Diagram below shows that relation between IL(R)E and economic growth is weak both in countries with GDP per capita above 35 thou.
-Int. dollars (intermittent logarithmic curve), and, especially, in all others (solid logarithmic curve).
+Collation of Indices of Leftness (Rightness) of 62 economies with a cumulative GDP growth achieved by them over the last 5 years shows that a single value of the IL(R)E, which could be considered optimal for all countries, does not exist.
+Diagram below shows that relation between IL(R)E and economic growth is weak both in countries with GDP per capita above 30 thou.
+Int. dollars (broken polynomial curve), and in all others (solid polynomial curve).

 Theoretically, if other conditions of economic development are constant, in any particular country as the level of the government intervention in economy is approaching its optimal value, economic growth should accelerate, and as is distancing from it, growth should slow down.
 Or vice versa: if economic growth rates of a country are getting higher, it means that the IL(R)E is getting closer to its optimal value for this country at this time framework.